MLumme/15PuzzleSolver/15puzzlesolver/Docs/testing_documentation.md

 ![Domain testing coverage](https://github.com/MLumme/15PuzzleSolver/blob/master/15puzzlesolver/Docs/Diagrams/15puzzlesolver.png)

-Testing is possible using both Pit and Jacoco, when using Pit several timeouts will happen, mostly due to mutations causing the search algorithms outer search depth increasing loops to run their full length which should practically never happen.
+Test coverage testing is possible using both Pit and Jacoco, when using Pit several timeouts will happen, mostly due to mutations causing the search algorithms outer search depth increasing loops to run their full length which should practically never happen.

 Domain
 ------